-There is a substantial amount of documentation which must accompany the applicant’s paperwork.
+There is a substantial amount of documentation which much accompany the applicant’s paperwork.
 For this reason, it may be wise to consult with an immigration lawyer to ensure that the application is in good order before it is sent.
-Consider setting up a consultation with an immigration attorney at Gilles Law, PLLC.
+Consider setting up a consult with an immigration attorney at Gilles Law, PLLC.
 You can reach us at 980-272-8438 at our office in Uptown Charlotte.
 We are here to assist with your inquiries.

-This Blog/Web Site is made available by Gilles Law, PLLC , a Charlotte-based law firm, for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
+This Blog/Web Site is made available by Gilles Law, PLLC, a Charlotte-based law firm,for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site, you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.